Myotonic Dystrophy (DM)

 Another approach that can be tried is to coax the body into a better rhythm of sleeping and waking by going to bed and getting up at the same time every day.
 Consult with a respiratory specialist familiar with muscular dystrophy to determine if breathing is compromised during sleep.

-It’s important to watch for swallowing problems, such as a tendency to choke on food or drinks, and be sure to mention them to the doctor.
+Dysfunction of the throat or esophageal muscles can occur in DM1, impairing swallowing.
+It is important to watch for swallowing problems, such as a tendency to choke on food or drinks, and be sure to mention them to a doctor.
 A swallowing specialist can help people learn to swallow more safely and, if necessary, how to change the consistencies of foods and liquids so they can be swallowed more easily.
+Referral to a nutritionist may be useful for advice regarding calorie supplementation.

-In DM1, the intestines may not move digested food along as well as they should, so constipation can be a chronic problem.
-A doctor can help set up a more effective bowel schedule and, if necessary, recommend laxatives, suppositories or enemas to help manage this condition.
+In DM, the intestines may not move digested food along as well as they should, so constipation can be a chronic problem.
+A doctor can help set up a more effective bowel schedule and, if necessary, recommend laxatives, suppositories, or enemas to help manage this condition.

 The gallbladder, a hollow sac on the right side of the upper abdomen, likewise can be sluggish in DM1, leading to the formation of gallstones.
 These may cause persistent pain in the upper abdomen.
 Surgery to remove the gallbladder can be performed if necessary.